Room: King Willem Alexander

 Session Description

-This session addresses the development of platforms for bio-based chemicals and polymers at somewhat lower TRL, focussing on more basic research.
+This oral session session addresses the development of platforms for bio-based chemicals and polymers at somewhat lower technology readiness level (TRL), focussing on more basic research.

 Chair